-23 June 2021 - adoption of 2021-2022 Budget which included Council's Contribution for the ANZAC Park Masterplan a) Council could choose to reject the recommendation and request further community consultation be undertaken on the ANZAC Park Masterplan.
+- 23 June 2021 adoption of 2021-2022 Budget which included Council's Contribution for the ANZAC Park Masterplan - 29 June 2022 adoption of 2022-2023 Budget which included a carryover of the ANZAC Park Masterplan funding allocation. - 12 October 2022 Council consideration of the DRAFT ANZAC Park Master Plan prior to release out onto Public Exhibition a) Council could choose to reject the recommendation and request further community consultation be undertaken on the ANZAC Park Masterplan.